yuyuan12138/MethFinder/README.md

 3. **Install the required packages**:

    This project uses PyTorch 1.12.0+cu116.
 You may choose a compatible version if necessary.
-Here is the link.
-[Pytorch](https://pytorch.org/get-started/locally/).
+Refer to the official [PyTorch installation guide](https://pytorch.org/get-started/locally/) for more details.

     ```bash
     pip install -r requirements.txt